 High Altitude Zoo: It is situated at an altitude of 2,100 meters (6,890 feet) above sea level.
 It was established in 1984 to conserve and protect the biodiversity of Uttarakhand.
 It has more than 50 bird species such as Babblers, Tits, Magpies, Jays, Barbets, Woodpeckers, Thrushes, Hill partridge, Himalayan griffon, and Lammergeier vulture.
 It’s not difficult to spot leopards, rose-ringed parakeets, hill foxes, Tibetan wolf, leopard cat, Himalayan bear, and more.

-Snow View Point: It is located 2,270 meters (7448 feet) above sea level and offers panoramic views of the surrounding area, including Nanda Devi – India’s second highest mountain peak.
+Snow View Point: It is located at 2,270 meters (7448 feet) above sea level and offers a panoramic view of the surrounding area, including Nanda Devi – India’s second-highest mountain peak.
 While there are motorable roads that lead to Snow View Point, the Aerial Ropeway is the most popular amongst visitors.
 This cable car connecting Snow View Point with Nainital is a tourist attraction in its own right.

 Naina Peak: The Peak is located about 2,615 meters (8,579 feet) above sea level and is the highest point of the town.
 To reach the peak, you have to trek 6 km (3.7 miles) or ride a pony from Mallital or Snow View Point.

-Tiffin Top: This popular picnic spot is situated on the Ayarpatta Hill at a height of 2,292 meters (7,519 feet).
+Tiffin Top: This popular picnic spot is situated on Ayarpatta Hill at the height of 2,292 meters (7,519 feet).
 Here, you can also find Dorothy’s Seat – a memorial of English Painter Dorothy Kelly – built by her husband and admirers after she passed away in a plane crash.

 Jim Corbett National Park: Established in 1936, it is the oldest national park in the country and a part of the larger Corbett Tiger Reserve.
 Within the park, one can spot a plethora of animals such as elephants, Chital, flying fox, tigers, and rare species such as Otters and the endemic fish-eating crocodile.
 Much to birdwatchers’ delight, the park is home to more than 650 species of residents and migratory birds.

-Bhimtal: Located a few miles from Nainital, Bhimtal is said to date back to the age of The Mahabharata.
+Bhimtal: Located a few miles from Nainital, Bhimtal is said to date back to the age of the Mahabharata.
 Aside from its history, Bhimtal’s popularity lies in its lake.
-The place is a huge draw for those who wish to avoid the hustle and bustle.
+The place is a massive draw for those who wish to avoid the hustle and bustle.

 Sattal: Also known as Sat Tal, the place is famous for its seven interconnected lakes.
-The flora and fauna of the place have made it very popular amongst eco-tourists.
+Flora and fauna of the place have made it very popular amongst eco-tourists.